Hurricane Erin's storm surge on North Carolina’s Outer Banks could be 'significant threat to life, property'

 (FOX Weather)

-"Severe flooding will likely extend inland from the waterfront causing flooding of many homes and businesses with some structural damage possible," the NWS said Monday.
-"Numerous roads will likely be impassable under several feet of water and vehicles will likely be submerged."
+In addition, forecasters said "severe flooding will likely extend inland from the waterfront causing flooding of many homes and businesses with some structural damage possible."

 With the current forecast, portions of Highway 12 on Hatteras Island are likely to be impassable for several days.